mrhooray/swim-js/README.md

 * [License](#license)

 ##Motivation
-A decentralized way of managing membership is needed for large clusters.
-Swim handles failure detection and membership dissemination in a scalable and weakly-consistent way.
+Membership management is important to distributed systems and large clusters need a decentralized protocol such as SWIM, which handles failure detection and membership dissemination in a scalable and weakly-consistent way.
-It can be used in implementation of consistent hash ring, application layer sharding and replication, etc.
+It can be used to implement functionalities based on membership like distributed consensus, application layer sharding, log replication, etc.

 ##Usage
 Installation